Dragos-Hategan/esp32-file-display/README.md

    - Atomic saves (temp file + rename)
    - Chunked read/write (1 KB per chunk) with slider for large files
    - Save/discard prompts and automatic resume after SD reconnect
-- `JPEG image viewer` for `.jpg/.jpeg`, specific prompts for corrupted/unsupported images, oversized resolution, or low memory.
+- `JPEG image viewer` for `.jpg/.jpeg`, specific prompts for corrupted/unsupported images, oversized resolution ( > 2560X1920), or low memory.
 Other image extensions get an icon in the list.
 - `Settings UI`:
    - Brightness with fade
    - Screensaver with off and dim timers